All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHK-Cu is a copper peptide prescribed for skin health, wound healing, and tissue repair.
 It has research supporting anti-inflammatory and regenerative properties.

 The availability of specific peptides through compounding pharmacies can change based on regulatory actions.
-The FDA has the authority to add peptides to a list of substances that cannot be compounded, and this list is updated periodically.
+The FDA has the authority to add peptides to a list of substances that can't be compounded, and this list is updated periodically.

 Your provider stays current on which peptides are available and can recommend alternatives if a specific peptide becomes restricted.